- You do not have any products in your shopping cart yet.

 Other Models and Combinations

-You can find more variants of these unique tree trunk coffee tables in our Lakeside Coffee Table category.
+You can find other variants of these unique tree trunk coffee tables in our Lakeside Coffee Table category.
 Matching dining tables in the same style are available in the Lakeside Dining Table category.
 For everyone who values sustainable materials, craftsmanship, and individual design, this tree trunk coffee table is the right choice.

-Visit Our Furniture Showroom
+Visit Our Furniture Exhibition

 Manufacturer Information and Sustainability